What is employee engagement?

 14. Provide functional and comfortable workspaces

 When employees enjoy their work environment, they’ll look forward to spending time at work.
 Make sure your workspace equips employees with all the necessary tools, technology and conveniences they need to be productive, efficient and engaged.
+If your employees are working from home, consider offering a stipend to allow them to purchase equipment and supplies that can turn their home into an engaging office.

 Having a fun work environment is also an important factor in having a happy workplace.
 If the office allows for it, think about creating a game corner where employees can step away for a quick break.
 They can play a fast game of cards or ping pong with coworkers and then come back more engaged in their tasks than before.